Editor’s Note: This story was inspired by the New York Times piece, How to Buy Wine: Five Questions to Ask as part of our If Weed Was Legal column.

 You don’t have to be a cannabis connoisseur to find your way around a dispensary.
 Just start your shopping experience knowing a few details about what it is you’re looking for, and don’t be afraid to trust in your budtender when you need more information.
 Here are some tips on how to buy cannabis.

 Going into a recreational or medicinal cannabis dispensary can be an intimidating experience.

 Numerous types of products from a variety of brands are displayed in all manner of ways, and often changes from state to state.
 The experience likens to entering a candy shop, with boxes of chocolates, gummies, and sometimes even a cooler of soda available for the choosing.
 The myriad of choices can be enough to overwhelm even the most experienced of imbibers.

 Not only are there numerous ways to consume cannabis (i.e. vaping, smoking, eating), once you decide your form of consumption, you have to choose a brand, which can vary depending on what state you’re in, and the type of strain you want.
 The product you choose is also somewhat of an investment.
 Unlike a bottle or glass of wine at a restaurant, where you can often try a sample before making a commitment to buying, state laws don’t allow for customers to test cannabis merchandise on site.
 Though some dispensaries are gracious in their return and exchange policies, for the most part, what you see is what you get … or smoke.

-Navigating today’s medicinal and legal terrain is possible for consumers of all levels, but it’s good to have some idea of what you’re looking for prior to going to purchase.
+Navigating today’s medicinal and legal terrain is possible for consumers of all levels, but it’s good to have some idea of what you’re looking for prior to buying weed.
 This helps to ensure you receive the healing effects you want from the plant product.

-So we’ve narrowed it down for you, here are five questions to consider before purchasing cannabis.
+So we’ve narrowed it down for you, here are five questions to consider to help you navigate how to buy cannabis.

 1. What kind of high am I looking for?